clement-deltel/python-boilerplate/README.md

 Some extra utilities are:

+- [ls-lint](https://github.com/loeffel-io/ls-lint) [Go]: directory and filename linter, bring some structure to the project filesystem.
-- [uv](https://docs.astral.sh/uv/): Python package and project manager.
+- [uv](https://docs.astral.sh/uv/) [Rust]: Python package and project manager.

 ## Dependencies